 SMEs are often phenomenal at executing and being resources for the ins-and-outs of a topic.
 The tricky part comes in trying to quickly ramp up other staff on the most critical pieces of a project.
 For instance, because of their passion or deep knowledge base, or even their depth of involvement, SMEs may have trouble prioritizing or identifying the “need to know,” from the “nice to know.”
 The “nice to know” may be interesting and compelling but may not line up with training goals and objectives.

 It can be helpful if your SME has a solid instructional design background, can distance themselves from the topic, and can be a bit objective.
-If that’s not the case, an outside instructional designer (ID) can work with your SMEs, pull out the critical content and the most potent, memorable learning helps (anecdotes, images, policy implications, etc.), and help provide clarity on specific, measurable learning objectives.
+If that’s not the case, an outside instructional designer (ID) knowledgeable in the latest trends in developing training, can work with your SMEs.
+They can provide help in how to pull out the critical content, and the most potent, memorable learning aids (anecdotes, images, policy implications, etc.), and help provide clarity on specific, measurable learning objectives.